 Certain activities by groups of Society members that promote the purposes of the Society may be designated as official Society functions.
 They are not Internal Organizations of the Society by this designation.
 They are known collectively as "NSS Activities."
 More information about Activities can be found in the Definitions and Policies for Society Activities.

-Organizations that own, lease, and manage caves may choose to be affiliated with the Society as NSS Conservancies.
 A Conservation Task Force (CTF) is a group of Society members or an existing organization formed specifically to investigate and resolve a certain cave and karst conservation problem.
-These organizations agree to the purposes of the Society and are overseen, respectively, by the Cave Conservancies and CTF Committees in the department of the Administrative VP.
+These organizations agree to the purposes of the Society and are overseen by the CTF Committee in the department of the Administrative VP.

 - Projects & Expeditions